dfrdn/gulapa-law/content/lawyers/aris-l-gulapa.md

 mobile: +6329602845 loc.
 201
 description: >-
-  After accumulating a wealth of experience from his legal practice in Manila, Vietnam, Singapore, TokyoDi and New York, Aris set up Gulapa Law.
+  After accumulating a wealth of experience from his legal practice in Manila, Vietnam, Singapore, Tokyo and New York, Aris set up Gulapa Law.
 His awards include